airo-ugent/airo-mono/README.md

 **directly from github**

 if you just want to use a package for a downstream application you can install it with pip like this: `python -m pip install ' <pkg-name>[external] @ git+https://github.com/airo-ugent/airo-mono@<branch/tag>#subdirectory=<package-dir>'`.
 Note the [external] specification, this is a quick hack to allow for working with a monorepo while using pip is package manager, read more [here](#developer-guide/).
 There will now be a `src/` folder in your project where pip has downloaded the repo and from where the package is installed, but you can ignore this as it will be automatically excluded from source control.
-You can (and should?) lock the pip install to a specific commit in your dependency manager (pip/conda/...)
+You can (and should?) lock the pip install to a specific commit in your dependency manager (pip/conda/...).
+The [external] specification only works on pip versions >= 22 so make sure your pip version is up-to-date with `pip install --upgrade pip`.

 The following table shows the required command per package: